WBBSE Chapter 7 Water Pollution Long Question And Answers

 Itai-Itai disease:

-Cadmium poisoning in humans cause severe pain in the spinal cord and joints.
+- Cadmium poisoning in humans causes severe pain in the spinal cord and joints.
 This is called Itai-Itai or Ouch-ouch disease.
 The disease first appeared around 1912 in Japan.

 Answer: